mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 ## 4.1 Kill the dogs

 The dogs will be easy to spot and don't be afraid to pull the trigger.
 The last thing a designer or an engineer wants to do is to work on a doomed project.
 Everyone will love you for it.
 If you see a lot of resistance from the team after you've made clear your intentions to stop it, you might want to understand this better.
-One effective approach is to give the time deliminated sandbox to do everything they can fight from behind and make a good comeback.
+One effective approach is to give the team timebox to do everything they can fight from behind and make a good comeback.
+But not not overuse it, because it won't work nearly as well the second time around.

 ## 4.2 Accelerate the stars